-Breakfast can seem like the stickiest trap of the day: muffins, croissants, donuts, enormous bagels—they’re tantalizingly easy to grab when you’re fast-walking through a commuter train station or punting from the parking garage to the office lobby.
+Breakfast can seem like the stickiest trap of the day: muffins, croissants, doughnuts, enormous bagels—they’re tantalizingly easy to grab when you’re fast-walking through a commuter train station or punting from the parking garage to the office lobby.
 And it’s so easy to just hand the kid a Pop Tart before they dash for the school bus.
 But you can do better.

 You know you need to eat breakfast (that phrase, “most important meal of the day,” rings in just about every American’s ears) but how to do it without selling your nutritional soul to the carb side?
 Healthy options every bit as convenient as the apple fritter have sprung up in the past few years, but who can afford to lay out for a $10 juice, in addition to that $5 almond-milk latte?